Castlehana/CastleHana/README.md

 ### 💬 About Me
 > “Technology is the most delicate tool for delivering emotions.”

-I see technology not just as a means of efficiency,
+I see technology not as a tool of efficiency,
-but as a **language for designing emotions and crafting experiences**.
+but as a **language that conveys emotion and creates experiences**.
-Whenever I create, I start by asking,
-“**What should the user feel?**” rather than “What should I build?”.
+When designing, I ask not *“What should I build?”* but *“What should the user feel?”*

-Through light, motion, interaction, and sound,
+Through light, motion, sound, and interaction,
 I design experiences where emotion flows naturally through technology.
-My goal is to create **warm, human-centered interactions**
+My goal is to create **warm, human-centered moments**
-where people and technology connect effortlessly.
+where people and technology connect seamlessly.

 ---